 Innate Resource Management Software is the next logical step.
 With a web-based spreadsheet-style interface to a central database, it can rapidly convert your Excel spreadsheets into a robust, multi-user operational system.

 With a similar look and feel to Excel, Innate’s spreadsheet interface is specifically designed for resource planning.
 You can easily:

 - Plan new projects using project templates and see any bottlenecks as you put the plan together.

 - Create work profiles using standard curves, with drag & drop and copy & paste to finalise the estimate.

 - Adjust the timescales and units of work displayed.

-- Summarise or drill down a work breakdown structure, to show work profiles at portfolio, project, or task level, for example.
+- Summarise or drill down a work breakdown structure, to show work profiles at a portfolio, project, or task level, for example.

-- Switch to a Gantt chart view so that chunks of work can easily moved in time to dynamically reduce resource bottlenecks.
+- Switch to a Gantt chart view so that chunks of work can easily be moved in time to dynamically reduce resource bottlenecks.

 The resource management system enables collaboration between project and resource managers with comprehensive permission settings.
 The impact of each change is seen by everyone who needs to know, yet ‘who can change what’ is easily controlled.
 Reports are produced on demand to reflect the latest updates to the data.

 Can we continue using spreadsheets to prepare the resource plans?